nancyho83/ACNH_Review_Sentiment/README.md

  ('second play', 271)]
 `

-These are the top 10 bigrams that were present in our data and reveals much more about what people were saying about the game in their reviews.
+This is a list of the top 10 bigrams that were present in our data and reveals much more about what people were saying about the game in their reviews.
 In this case, we can see that a lot of people criticized the game for limiting users one island per console (meaning everyone who uses the same Switch console can only access the same island!).

 ### Data Preparation
 One last step I take before preparing the data for model fitting is lemmatizing the review text to optimize the runtime of each model and to better "group" together words with same roots but different suffixes.
 Once I assign this lemmatized text as our primary feature and the sentiment label as our target variable, I perform a train-test split on our selected data to split it into training and holdout sets for fitting and training our models.